 - Design: Challenge coins often feature custom designs, symbols, and logos that represent the organization or group they belong to.
 The design can be engraved, etched, stamped, or raised on the surface of the coin.
-Some challenge coins also have unique 3D designs or multi-layered designs.
+Some also have unique 3D designs or multi-layered designs.

 - Material: Challenge coins can be made from a variety of materials, including brass, copper, zinc, iron, and even precious metals like gold or silver.
 The material used can impact the weight, durability, and overall appearance of the coin.